notminerproduction/ethereumx-pool/README.md

     chmod +x ./start_getx.sh
     ./start_getx.sh

-# It must be changed, and then the source code must be rebuilt. it is very important!
+# It must be changed, and then the source code must be rebuilt.
+# It is very important!
     nano ~/ethereumx-pool/config_api.json #wallet address
     nano ~/ethereumx-pool/www/config/environment.js #192.168.0.200 of your IP or DNS